The first step in shopping for auto insurance is to decide on the types

 or recovery device.
 Coverage may also be denied or priced higher under

 certain other conditions.

-As with Collision and PIP coverage, having a relatively high deductible
+As with collision and PIP coverage, a relatively high deductible for comprehensive

 Part 10: Substitute Transportation

 For an additional premium, you can broaden your comprehensive coverage

 to include reimbursement for the expense of a rental car and taxi, bus,

 and train fare while your car is being repaired.